py5coding/py5generator/py5_resources/py5_module/README.rst

     pip install py5

+`Detailed installation instructions
+<http://py5.ixora.io/install/>`_ are available on the documentation website.
+There are some `Special Notes for Mac Users
+<http://py5.ixora.io/tutorials/mac-users/>`_ that you should read if you use OSX.

 There are currently four basic ways to use py5.
 They are:

 - **module mode**, as shown above
 - **class mode**: create a Python class inherited from ``py5.Sketch``, and support multiple Sketches running at the same time.
 - **imported mode**: simplified code that omits the ``py5.`` prefix.
-This mode is supported by the py5 Jupyter notebook kernel and the `run_sketch` command line utility.
+This mode is supported by the py5 Jupyter notebook kernel and the ``run_sketch`` command line utility.
 - **static mode**: functionless code to create static images.
 This mode is supported by the py5bot Jupyter notebook kernel and the ``%%py5bot`` IPython magic.

 The py5 library is created by the meta-programming project py5generator_.
 Therefore, the py5 code should not be changed manually.
 Any issues, etc, should be directed to the py5generator_ repository.

-`Detailed installation instructions
-<http://py5.ixora.io/install/>`_ are available on the documentation website.
-There are some `Special Notes for Mac Users
-<http://py5.ixora.io/tutorials/mac-users/>`_ that you should read if you use OSX.

 The `py5 documentation website
 <http://py5.ixora.io/>`_ provides basic tutorials and reference documentation.
 The website is very much a work in progress.
 The `reference documentation